 International students must submit all application requirements in order to be considered for admission to Cornish College of the Arts and for a student visa (F-1).
 All documents must be submitted in English.
 Any documents translated into English must be notarized by the translator.

 International students must demonstrate English language proficiency through a TOEFL exam score.
 Minimum scores for admission is 80 on the internet-based exam.
 The Cornish College school code for the TOEFL test is 4801.

 The $40 application fee must be in U.S. funds, sent as a bank draft or international money order.
 International student applicants are required to provide evidence of sufficient funds to cover expenses during the expected period of study.
-Applicants must complete the International Student Financial Statement and submit a letter of financial guarantee (no more than three months old) from the parents’ or sponsor’s bank certifying the amount of U.S. currency available for the student’s education.
+Applicants must submit a letter of financial guarantee (no more than three months old) from the parents’ or sponsor’s bank certifying the amount of U.S. currency available for the student’s education.
 Departmental talent-based scholarships are the only form of financial assistance available to international students.

 Do you have a graduate program?

-Cornish College of the Arts offers undergraudate degrees including the BFA and BMus.
+Cornish College of the Arts offers undergraduate degrees including the BFA and BMus.
 Cornish also offers a post-bac diploma in Early Music.